ahmadtharik/Moive-Search-App/README.md

 # Movie-Search-App
 App that allows you to search for movies, tv-shows and games.
-Made using HTML, Javascript, CSS, Express, , OMDB Api, and Semantic-UI
+Made using HTML, Javascript, CSS, Express, , OMDB Api, and Semantic-UI.

+A web application project from the Udemy course - https://www.udemy.com/react-redux/